Comparison with LBL simulations

 In the case of MW sensors, there is not a large difference between the comparisons to radiances computed from channel-integrated LBL transmittances, and channel-integrated radiances computed from LBL transmittances.
 Only the former are shown here.

-There are coefficients for a small number of sensors for which measured SRFs are available.
-The RTTOV vs LBL statistics for these are given below:
+There are coefficients for a subset of sensors for which measured SRFs are available.
+The RTTOV vs LBL statistics for these are given below.

-Most statistics are for top-hat (box-car) pass bands and are therefore identical for the same instrument on different platforms:
+The statistics below are for coefficients based on top-hat (box-car) pass bands.
+These are identical for the same instrument on different platforms.